xyzroe/OpenTherm-TTL-adapter/index.md

 Same size as popular RS485-TTL module for more compatibility.

 As software part you can use:
+- [OpenTherm gateway for HomeAssistant](https://github.com/Laxilef/OTGateway) - very intelligent OT control firmware 🧠
 - [Tasmota OpenTherm](https://tasmota.github.io/docs/OpenTherm/) - perhaps the easiest way to connect the boiler to your smart home system 🏚
 - [Opentherm IO library for Arduino](https://github.com/jpraus/arduino-opentherm) or [OpenTherm Arduino/ESP8266 Library](https://github.com/ihormelnyk/opentherm_library/) (slave mode only)
   *if you want to build your own firmware* 🛠